 Get to know your audience

-Use the Build an audience tab of YouTube Analytics to learn who is watching your videos.
+Use the Audience tab of YouTube Analytics to learn who is watching your videos.
 You can see where most of your viewers are located, what languages they speak, which age groups they’re in, and which genders are watching most.
 This data is based on logged-in viewers from all devices.

-By default, the Build an audience tab will show unique viewers, average views per viewer, and subscribers.
+By default, the Audience tab will show unique viewers, average views per viewer, and subscribers.
 These metrics, combined, give you an idea of the size of your audience, as well as their level of engagement.

 Note: Some data, such as geography, traffic sources, or gender, may be limited in YouTube Analytics.